cfpb/django-widgeter/README.md

 ```

-Using Channels
+Using Blocks
 -----------------

-Widget channels allow you to render widgets without previously knowing the names for them.
+Widget blocks allow you to render widgets without previously knowing the names for them.
-The autodiscovery process will add them to the registry and you can the look them up by channel name.
+The autodiscovery process will add them to the registry and you can the look them up by block name.
 Priorities can also be assigned to render them in order.

-- First define a channel on the widget:
+- First define a block on the widget:
   ```
     from widgeter.base import Widget

     class HelloWorld(Widget):
-        channel = 'home'
+        block = 'home'
         priority = '1'
         template = 'hello_world/widget.html'